A warm welcome awaits you in the shadow of Hadrian’s Wall

 • Bath tubs in our ladies’ facilities and family bathroom

-• Unisex sauna that can be hired for exclusive use at any time with an hour's notice for £5 an hour
+• Unisex sauna that can be hired for exclusive use at any time with an hour's notice

 Walking along Hadrian's Wall

-National Trail - Hadrian's Wall Path
+Hadrian's Wall Path

-The Hadrian's Wall Path is a relatively easy, well-signposted National Trail from Wallsend in the North East to Bowness-on-Solway in the North West.
+If you would like to walk the length of Hadrian's Wall, the National Trail that is the Hadrian's Wall Path is a coast-to-coast 84 mile (135 Km) well-signposted footpath from Wallsend in the North East to Bowness-on-Solway in the North West.
 The closest location on the Hadrian's Wall Path to Herding Hill Farm is Cawfields Quarry, one mile away.

 Following the UNESCO World Heritage Site of Hadrian’s Wall, the Hadrian's Wall Path passes through some of England’s most beautiful and dynamic landscapes, from rolling fields and rugged moorland to the vibrant cities of Newcastle upon Tyne and Carlisle.
 There’s history every step of the way, as well as a few cosy pubs!